Karl Eliasberg: The siege of Leningrad

+Postwar life

 Between 1945 and 1975 Eliasberg headlined in Leningrad only three more times – each of them with the Seventh Symphony, each of them with the reserve orchestra.
 In 1961, he conducted the first movement only.
 In 1964, there was a reunion of Eliasberg and 22 of the original musicians before a performance in Shostakovich's presence on 27 January 1964; it was the first time they had been together in 22 years.
 The musicians played in their same seats.
 Eliasberg said the concert was dedicated to those who had performed then but died since, and the audience gave a standing ovation.
 Eliasberg later wrote:

 "Those moments do not come often.
 I cannot explain the feeling I had.
 The glory of fame and the grief of loss, and the thought that maybe the brightest moments of your life are gone.
 The city now lives a peaceful life, but no one has the right to forget the past."

 The third time was 9 May 1975 three years before his death.

 In 1978 Eliasberg died, almost forgotten, and his ashes were buried in a small plot at the back of the Piskaryovskoye Memorial Cemetery.
 After the fall of Communism, Yuri Temirkanov led a resurrection of Eliasberg's reputation and mayor Anatoly Sobchak arranged for Eliasberg's ashes to be moved to a more suitable grave among the Literatorskie Mostki at the Volkovo Cemetery.